temach/reports/OT-Lab-6-sim-gsm.md

 ### MILENAGE Algorithm

 USIM cards implement the AES-128-based MILENAGE algorithm used in 3G/4G communications.

-They can be cloned, but with special equipment, the idea of the attack is that crypto system is more than only maths, it is also a hardware implementation that can leak extra data: power consumption, electro-magnetic waves, etc.
+They can be cloned!
+But with special equipment.
+The attack is a side channel attack.
+The main idea is that crypto system is more than only maths, it is also a hardware implementation that can leak extra data: power consumption, electro-magnetic waves, etc.

 The new algorithm uses more secrets than just a single master key: